 Published Genome Data

 The Scottish Crop Research Institute has been identifying genes expressed at different times during infection.
 Subtracted material from different time points during plant infection hybridised to a BAC library of P. infestans (27,000 clones representing 10-fold genome coverage, average insert 100 kb), to isolate pathogen sequences.
 The BACs have been fingerprinted and contiged in each case.
-The Wellcome Trust Sanger Institute Pathogen Genomics group has sequenced 2 BACs to completion and annotated them.
+The Wellcome Sanger Institute Pathogen Genomics group has sequenced 2 BACs to completion and annotated them.